agarnung/x86-64-assembly-intro/README.md

 # x86-64-assembly-intro
 Introductory exercises to assembly language.

 The exercies are biased towards the 80386-based processors supporting _protected_ mode, rather than classic 8086-based processors supporting the more insecure _active_ mode.
+Be sure your machine uses a x86_64 processor: $ uname -a

-The open source NASM assembler is used to run the scripts.
+The open source NASM assembler is used to run the scripts: $ sudo apt-get install nasm

 This code is (and will be) based on the listed references.